Lishuang996/Lishuang996/README.md

-- 👋 Hi, I’m @Lishuang996
+- 👋 Hi, I’m Li Shuang
-- 👀 I’m interested in Java
+- 👀 I’m interested in C/C++
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C/C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...